You’ll need a place to live if you want to live in the UK for up to 6 months OR move here permanently.

 1. Short Term Rental

-Perfect when you need a home from home by the week or month.
-Furnished short lets for up to 6 months may be available especially during winter in holiday spots.
+When you need a home from home by the week or month.
+Furnished short lets for up to 6 months may be available in certain areas especially during winter.

 2. Rent a Room